-1 Bloomberg Aggregate Bond Index Real Estate Rolling market cycle (approximately 3-5 years). the median of a comparable Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
+1 Bloomberg Aggregate Bond Index

+Universe Benchmarks Index Benchmarks • Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
 Volatility, as measured by the standard deviation of quarterly returns, should similar to that of the Benchmark Index peer group 1 .
+Total returns should rank above the median of a comparable universe of Private